jango2015/neovim-go/README.md

 Neovim-go is a [Neovim](https://neovim.io/) plugin host for Go.

+See [vigor](https://github.com/garyburd/vigor) for an example of how to use this package.

 This project is a work in progress.
+The API is not stable and documentation is lacking.